FYSETC/Bootloader-STM32F103/README.md

 # Usage

+## Build

+This project uses KEIL software to build the project.
+Open Stm32f103Bootloader.uvproj file in Bootloader-STM32F103\Bootloader-STM32F103\PROJ and click the build button.

 ## Upload bootloader

 There is a pre-build hex file in the OUTPUT folder of this firmware.
 You need to upload it to your board first.